bbenson77/Cybersecurity-Journey/IronShade/README.md

 What I Learned:
 The etc/passwd file contains all user accounts on a Linux system.
 Attackers often create new accounts for persistence, and spotting unfamiliar names like microservice can reveal backdoors.

+## Task 3 - Detect Malicious Cronjob
+- **Command used**:
+- ```bash
+  sudo cat /var/spool/cron/crontabs/root

+What I was looking for:
+I reviewed scheduled tasks under root to identify any jobs set to automatically execute malicious scripts at boot, which is a known attacker tactic for persistence.

+What I found:
+A suspicious cronjob set to execute /home/mircroservice/printer_app every time the machine reboots, likely tied to the mircroservice backdoor user.